-As of December 31, 2013, Cognex's sales force consisted of 420 professionals, and our partner network consisted of approximately 492 active integrators and authorized distributors.
+As of December 31, 2014, Cognex's sales force consisted of 467 professionals, and our partner network consisted of approximately 522 active integrators and authorized distributors.
 Sales engineers call directly on targeted accounts and manage the activities of our partners within their territories in order to implement the most advantageous sales model for our products.
 The majority of our sales force holds engineering or science degrees.
-Cognex has sales and support personnel located throughout the Americas, Europe, Japan, and Southeast Asia.
-In recent years, the Company has expanded its sales force in emerging markets, such as China and India (which the Company currently includes in its Southeast Asia region), Brazil (which the Company currently includes in its Americas region), and Eastern Europe, where we believe many manufacturers can benefit from incorporating machine vision into their production processes.
+Cognex has sales and support personnel located throughout the Americas, Europe, and Asia.
+In recent years, the Company has expanded its sales force in emerging markets, such as China, India, Brazil, and Eastern Europe, where we believe many manufacturers can benefit from incorporating machine vision into their production processes.
 In 2010, the Company established a Wholly Foreign Owned Enterprise (WFOE) in Shanghai, China, and we began to sell to our Chinese customers through this new entity in 2011.
-The WFOE is able to accept payment from Chinese customers in Yuan, also known as Renminbi, which we believe will allow us to reach more of the potential market for machine vision throughout Mainland China.
+The WFOE is able to accept payment from Chinese customers in Yuan, also known as Renminbi, which we believe allows us to reach more of the potential market for machine vision throughout Mainland China.

-Sales to customers based outside of the United States represented approximately 67% of total revenue in 2013, compared to approximately 69% of total revenue in 2012.
-In 2013, approximately 31% of our total revenue came from customers based in Europe, 11% from customers based in Japan, and 25% from customers based in other regions outside the United States.
+Sales to customers based outside of the United States represented approximately 70% of total revenue in 2014 compared to approximately 67% of total revenue in 2013.
+In 2014, approximately 42% of our total revenue came from customers based in Europe, 9% from customers based in Japan, and 19% from customers based in other regions outside the United States.
 Sales to customers based in Europe are predominantly denominated in Euros, sales to customers based in Japan are predominantly denominated in Yen, and sales to customers based in other regions are denominated in U.S. Dollars and Chinese Yuan for sales within Mainland China.
 Financial information about geographic areas may be found in Note 19 to the Consolidated Financial Statements, appearing in Part II - Item 8 of this Annual Report on Form 10-K.

 Cognex's MVSD service offerings include maintenance and support, training, and consulting services.
 Maintenance and support programs include hardware support programs that entitle customers to have failed products repaired, as well as software support programs that provide customers with application support and software updates on the latest software releases.
+Application support is provided by technical support personnel located at Cognex regional offices, as well as by field service engineers that provide support at the customer's production site.
 Training services include a variety of product courses that are available at Cognex's offices worldwide, at customer facilities, and on computer-based tutorials, video, and the internet.
-Cognex provides consulting services that range from a specific area of functionality to a completely integrated machine vision application.
+Cognex provides consulting services that range from a specific area of functionality to a completely integrated vision application or installed ID application.